Web DesignWebsitesWorking with Designers

 What are the OWASP Top 10 web app security risks I should focus on?

 The OWASP Top 10 documents the most critical categories of common web app vulnerabilities.
-Prioritise defending against injection attacks, broken authentication, sensitive data exposure, XSS, broken access control, security misconfigurations, XSRF, insecure deserialisation, components with known vulnerabilities, and insufficient logging monitoring.
+Prioritise defending against injection attacks, broken authentication, sensitive data exposure, XSS, broken access control, security misconfigurations, XSRF, insecure deserialisation, components with known vulnerabilities, and insufficient logging and monitoring.

 Should I use a WAF to protect my web app?